Skip to content

 Exclude exports from the report

-To exclude unused exports from the report, there are a few options:
+To exclude false positives from the report, there are a few options:

 • Ignore exports used in file for exports used internally.